larsch/ocra/README.txt

 * Your program should 'require' all necessary files when invoked without arguments, so ocra can detect all dependencies.

-* Autoloaded constants (e.g. modules and classes) should work.
-Ocra attempts to load all autoload definitions.
+* Ocra executables clear the RUBYLIB environment variable but set RUBYOPT to whatever value it had when you invoked Ocra.

 * Ocra does not set up the include path.
 Use "$:.unshift File.dirname(__FILE__)" at the start of your script if you need to